- Value: 16/20

 The S4 Max handles low-pile rugs and carpets with ease, and easily climbs over bulky transitions between wood and tile floors, as well as maneuvering from hardwood floors to plush rugs (a common complaint about robo-vacs).
 But I learned the hard way that fringy, high-pile rugs are best avoided altogether.
 The long shag rug’s fibers got tangled in Roborock’s side brush, causing it to whir like crazy.
 Hearing its yelps of anguish, I raced over, desperately trying to untangle it…and accidentally tore off a couple bristles in the process.
 Sorry, little guy.

 OK, I know I’m late to the party, but is there a feeling more delightful than kicking back on the couch, knowing that the chores are being handled by your future robot overlord?
 It’s pricey for sure, but I console myself that it’s less than a Dyson…and it requires almost no effort on my part, save for emptying the dustbin once a week.
-(BTW, this Amazon-exclusive model features a larger bin than previous Roborock models, so you don’t have to clean it as often.)
+(BTW, the Amazon-exclusive model features a larger bin than previous Roborock models, so you don’t have to clean it as often.)